 However, they have nowhere near the size and physical intimidation factor to dissuade a criminal from your property.

-Anyone breaking and entering, or trespassing on your land, is likely to see the Dorkie as an amusing little pest at best.
+Anyone breaking, or trespassing on your land, is likely to see the Dorkie as an amusing little pest at best.

 This breed of dog can at least vocalise discontent at someone enough to warn you that something’s afoot, but this isn’t going to scare any criminals away, and you might be so used to the dog barking from time to time that you don’t pay them any mind, accidentally missing the warning signals.